Speed of sound peak in isospin QCD: a natural prediction of the Medium Separation Scheme

 where now $\psi = (u,d,s)^T$ includes the strange quark, $\hat{m} = {\rm diag}(m_u,m_d,m_s)$, $\lambda_a$ are the Gell-Mann matrices and $K$ is the coupling of the 't Hooft six-point interaction.
 We consider $m_u = m_d = m_l$ in the isospin symmetric approximation, at zero baryon and strangeness chemical potentials.
 The isospin chemical potential is introduced such that $\mu_u = \mu_I/2$ and $\mu_d = - \mu_I/2$.
 All results are obtained in the mean-field approximation, introducing the quark condensates $\left\langle \bar{u}u \right\rangle$, $\left\langle \bar{d}d \right\rangle$, and $\left\langle \bar{s}s \right\rangle$, which account for chiral symmetry breaking.
 At $\mu_I > m_\pi$ a pion condensate, $\Delta$, which is proportional to $\left\langle \bar{u}i\gamma^5 d \right\rangle$, is formed together with its conjugate, and they may differ by an arbitrary phase due to the spontaneous breaking of isospin symmetry~\cite{Xia:2013caa}.

 The thermodynamic potential, obtained from the partition function as $\Omega = (\beta V)^{-1} \ln Z$, contains momentum integrals that are UV divergent and must be regularized.
 Given the nonrenormalizability of the NJL model, we introduce a cutoff $\Lambda$ that serves as an energy scale.
 The most common procedure in the literature (TRS), consists of simply introducing the UV cutoff $\Lambda$ in the divergent momentum integral.
-However, it is important to observe that the dispersion relations of the light quarks have the form:
+However, it is important to observe that the dispersion relations of the light quarks have the form

-i.e, they are explicit functions of the isospin chemical potential.
+i.e., they are explicit functions of the isospin chemical potential.
 In Eq.~(\ref{Ek}), $E_k = \sqrt{k^2 + M_l^2}$ and $M_l$ is the effective quark mass.
 In TRS, these terms are integrated up to $k = \Lambda$, and important medium effects are lost.
 In the next section, it will be evident that this approach introduces artifacts to the model, and the results cannot be trusted, especially in the high density regime~\cite{Farias:2005cr,Farias:2016let,Duarte:2018kfd,Das:2019crc,Lopes:2021tro,Azeredo:2024sqc}.
 The MSS consists of manipulating the expressions for the gap equations~\footnote{The gap equations are obtained by extremizing the thermodynamic potential, $\frac{\partial\Omega}{\partial M} = \frac{\partial\Omega}{\partial \Delta} = 0$.
-All expressions for gap equations and thermodynamic potential at finite $\mu_I$ for $SU(2)$ and $SU(3)$ cases can be obtained for both TRS and MSS (see, e.g., Refs.~\cite{Lopes:2021tro,Avancini:2019ego} for details.} and thermodynamic potential by adding and subtracting convenient terms, and then rearranging the expressions separating divergences in terms of vacuum quantities, namely the vacuum effective quark mass $M_0 = M(T = \mu_I = 0)$.
+All expressions for gap equations and thermodynamic potential at finite $\mu_I$ for $SU(2)$ and $SU(3)$ cases are shown in details in Refs.~\cite{Lopes:2021tro,Avancini:2019ego} for both TRS and MSS cases.} and thermodynamic potential by adding and subtracting convenient terms, and then rearranging the expressions separating divergences in terms of vacuum quantities, namely the vacuum effective quark mass $M_0 = M(T = \mu_I = 0)$.
 Such divergent integrals in the scale $M_0$ can then be regularized with the momentum cutoff, while the remaining medium terms are finite and can be integrated without restrictions.
-This procedure is crucial for a proper description of the thermodynamic quantities of interest, such as the pressure $P$, the isospin density $n_I$, the energy density $\epsilon$, and the speed of sound $c_s^2$, which are defined, respectively, as